 The EIA enacted conservation and renewable resource requirements.
 This legislation is commonly referred to as “Initiative 937,” which requires Washington state electric utilities serving 25,000 or more customers to:

 - Pursue all cost-effective energy conservation; and

-- Obtain a specified portion of their electricity from new renewable resources – ranging from 3% in 2012 up to 15% by 2020.
+- Obtain a specified portion of their electricity from certain renewable resources.